lab42open-team/deco/CONTRIBUTING.md

 ### Pull requests

 - From your fork open a pull request in the correct branch.
 Target the project's `develop` branch if there is one, else go for `master`!
+- Use the Pull request template to assist maintainer to review your code
 - If the maintainer requests further changes just push them to your branch.
 The PR will be updated automatically.
 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).